LimpidTech/prefer.js/README.md

 });
 ```

-You will notice that prefer only required 'settings'.
-It should always be given
+You will notice that prefer only required 'settings' as the filename.
+It should
-in this way, because prefer takes care of looking through the filesystem for
+always be given in this way, because prefer takes care of looking through the
-configuration files.
-On both Unix and Windows systems, it will look in all of
+filesystem for configuration files.
+On both Unix and Windows systems, it will
-the standard folders, as well as some conventional places where people like to
+look in all of the standard folders, as well as some conventional places where
-put their configurations.
+people like to put their configurations.

 Ordering matters, so having a file in `./settings.json` as well as another in
 `/etc/settings.json` is still reliable.
 The configuration in `./settings.json`